Tornado outbreak of March 27, 1890

 On Thursday, March 27, 1890, a major tornado outbreak struck the Middle Mississippi Valley.
-To this day, this outbreak is still one of the most deadly tornado events in United States history.
-At least 24 significant tornadoes, several of which were generated by cyclic supercells, were recorded to have spawned from this system, and at least 146 people were killed by tornadoes that day, including a devastating F4 tornado that struck Downtown Louisville, Kentucky, killing at least 76 people and injuring at least 200 others.
+To this day, this outbreak is still one of the deadliest tornado events in United States history.
+At least 24 significant tornadoes, several of which were generated by cyclic supercells, were recorded to have spawned from this system, and at least 187 people were killed by tornadoes that day, including a devastating F4 tornado that struck Downtown Louisville, Kentucky, killing at least 115 people and injuring at least 200 others.
+Five other violent tornadoes occurred elsewhere, including a long-tracked F4 tornado family that crossed two states, killing 21 people and injuring 200, and two other F4s that killed 14 altogether.
+A pair of F3s near the Tennessee–Kentucky state line may have killed a combined 37 people.

 Background and impact

 At 8:00 a.m.
 EST (13:00 UTC) on March 27, a vigorous low-pressure center of at most 29.1 inHg was in progress over central Kansas.
 Ahead of the low, an unstable air mass advected northward from the Gulf of Mexico, while a warm front positioned itself across Kentucky, southern Illinois, and south-central Missouri.
 By 8:00 p.m.
 EST (01:00 UTC), the low had deepened somewhat and tracked generally eastward across north-central Illinois, yielding a pressure of 29.274 inHg at Louisville, Kentucky, an hour earlier.
 A cold front encountering the warm, moist air mass over the Mississippi River Valley produced favorable wind shear for the development and growth of tornado-producing supercells over the warm sector.
 As a result, numerous long-lived tornado families occurred in a triangular region from St. Louis, Missouri, eastward to Louisville and southward to Huntsville, Alabama.
 In addition to 24 F2+ tornadoes, many other weaker tornadoes likely occurred but went unrecorded.